 How to Make Parmesan Crusted Salmon

-If you haven’t made many salmon recipes, this is a great way to get started.
-A simple crust and an easy bake–it’s as hands off as cooking salmon gets!
-Here’s how to make parmesan crusted salmon:
+If you haven’t made many salmon recipes, this is a great one to get started with.
+A simple crust and an easy bake (no salmon marinade required)–it’s as hands off as cooking salmon gets!
+Here’s how:

 1. Combine the garlic parmesan topping ingredients.